arcadon42/Get_next_line/README.md

 ### Instructions

-**1. Using it in your code**
+**1. Implementation**

-To use the function in your code, simply include its header:
+To use the function with your code, simply include its header:

 ```C
 #include "get_next_line.h"